DBCDK/helm-diff/README.md

 ```
 $ helm diff upgrade -h
-Show a diff explaining what a helm upgrade would change.
+Shows a list of 'part-of' names explaining what a helm upgrade would change.

 This fetches the currently deployed version of a release
 and compares it to a chart plus values.